 Categories

 Yet, there are a number of things you may be able to try if you’re interested in extending the life of your new veneers.
 For instance, please don’t try to pop things open with your teeth.
 You should also try to avoid chewing on anything that’s metal.
 Biting ice can also damage your teeth as well as your veneers.
 You should also try to brush your pearly whites twice every day for two minutes at a time.
 It’s also very important that you floss your teeth daily and schedule regular appointments with our team.
 During these appointments, we’ll be happy to offer you specific dental advice.

-If you’d like to hear more about the benefits of dental veneers in Pell City, Alabama, please feel free to contact Pell City Dental Center PC at 205-473-0044.
+If you’d like to hear more about the benefits of dental veneers in Pell City, Alabama, please feel free to contact Pell City Dental at 205-473-0044.
 We’ll gladly examine your teeth and gums and your veneers for any signs of trouble and offer you personalized advice.
 Our dentist, Dr. Scott Barnett, and our team are excited to receive your call soon!

+Categories